iamangus/yaffw/architecture.md

 *   **Network Latency**: Proxying streams from Worker -> API -> User adds hops.
     *   *Mitigation*: Keep API and Workers in the same zone/cluster.
 Use gRPC for stream transport if HTTP/1.1 is too slow.
 *   **Orphaned Workers**: If an API pod crashes before killing a transcode job, the worker might run forever.
-    *   *Mitigation*: Workers implement a "Lease" system.
-If they don't receive a "Keep-Alive" ping from the API every 30 seconds via Redis, they self-terminate.
+    *   *Mitigation*: Workers implement a heartbeat and status check system.
+If they don't receive a valid job status from the API every few seconds (or if the job is deleted), they self-terminate.
 *   **Database Migration**: Moving users from SQLite to Postgres.
     *   *Mitigation*: Develop a robust ETL tool (Extract-Transform-Load) to migrate `library.db` data to the Postgres schema before first launch.